Being informed about customs and tradition is the only way future generations will ensure that our history does not become extinct.

 While some believe that Britain's aim was never to build an empire, so, they can never be described as being strictly imperialists, others, especially those in countries once ruled by the British, still have lingering resentments and historical grievances against their past colonial masters.

-So, should Britain apologise for colonialism?
-Many people, descendants of both the rulers and the ruled appear to believe that the British should apologise for the part they played in an act that began in the 16th century and didn’t start to subside until the early 20th century.
+So, should Britain apologize for colonialism?
+Can we ask the same question of the trans-Atlantic slave trade too?
+Many people, descendants of both the rulers and the ruled appear to believe that the British should apologize for the part they played in an act that began in the 16th century and didn’t start to subside until the early 20th century.
 But isn’t it best to leave the past in the past, or not?

 Many of today’s descendants of African colonial masters have a much different mindset from their forefathers so it seems quite natural that they feel bad about what happened in the past and believe apologies are in order.